rosen-bridge/contract-test/README.md

 ### Roles
 1. **Guard:** A guard is a trusted party performing final actions in the system.
 Actually, a set of trusted guards are needed to transfer money between chains.
 The guard set is a small set including real parties.
 Each guard individually verifies the events and performs the required action.
 However, all (or a quorum of) guards should agree on one event to make the final operation.

 2. **Watcher:** As the name suggests, watchers are some volunteer participants who watch two chains to create the transfer events.
-After a quorum of watchers reported the same event, a watcher will make a trigger event for guards.
+After a quorum of watchers reported the same event, a watcher will make an event trigger for guards.
 Watchers are not trusted and may have faults, intentionally or unintentionally.
 Anyway, the guilty watcher will be fined for his faulty action, and on the other hand, honest watchers will be rewarded.

 ### Tokens
 1. **Rosen Bridge Token (RSN):** The Rosen bridge token defines the bridge participation rights.
 Each person who has a portion of this token can participate in the bridge as a watcher.